 Highly Capable Program Participation

 Renton School District and Washington State define Highly Capable students as students who “perform or show potential for performing at significantly advanced academic levels compared with others of their age, experiences, or environments.”
-To take part in Renton’s Highly Capable programs, students must first be nominated to participate in the district’s Highly Capable identification process.
+To take part in Renton’s Highly Capable programs, students must first be referred to participate in the district’s Highly Capable identification process.